Not recommended under 13 and PG to 15 (Themes. Sex)

 Marie Antoinette is a period drama inspired by Antonia Fraser’s biography of the same name that seems tailored to an adult audience.
 It is a rather melancholy film which leaves much left unsaid.

-The main messages from this movie are; that greed, and isolation associated with aristocracy resulted in arrogance, ignorance and a lack of empathy and that being wealthy does not necessarily lead to happiness or fulfilment.
+The main messages from this movie are that greed and isolation, associated with aristocracy, resulted in arrogance, ignorance and a lack of empathy; and that being wealthy does not necessarily lead to happiness or fulfilment.

-Values in this movie that parents may wish to reinforce with their children include that the important things in life are not necessarily money and possessions, but a family that loves and cares for you, a spouse who is a true partner and friends that support you through hard times.
+Values in this movie that parents may wish to reinforce with their children include that the important things in life are not necessarily money and possessions, but a family that loves and cares for you, a spouse who is a true partner and friends who support you through hard times.

 Tip: Leave out the first A, An or The